 12. École Normale Supérieure de Lyon, France

 This high-achieving small university is located in the beautiful city of Lyon.

 École Normale Supérieure de Lyon maintains its high student grades in part by recruiting its students from preparatory schools around France.
-Other students can attend the university but only if they pass the rigorous entrance exams.
+Students from other countries may attend the university, but only if they pass the rigorous entrance exams.

-There are fewer than 4,000 students at the Swedish University of Agricultural Sciences, and these are spread over several campuses around Sweden.
-The largest campus is in Uppsala, with other campuses dotted across the country.
+There are just over 4,000 students at the Swedish University of Agricultural Sciences, and they are spread over several campuses around Sweden, with the largest campus in Uppsala.

 The university offers far more than just courses in the agricultural sciences.
-Its remit covers architecture, engineering and economics, among others.
+Its remit also incudes architecture, engineering and economics.

 A strong emphasis is placed on research, and the institution produces about 1,500 papers a year.